-□ No

 The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.

-What investment strategy does this financial product follow?

-The fund invests at least two thirds of its assets in equity securities and value rights of companies whose registered office or predominant business activities are in emerging markets.
-The currency risk from investments in currencies other than USD may be hedged using forward exchange contracts.
+The fund invests at least 85% of its assets in equity securities and value rights of companies.
+A maximum of 15% of the net assets can be invested in variable and fixed income securities and money market instruments as well as liquidity.